QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

--  The system formed by the FONCs and the transition equations can be handed over to Python
+The system formed by the FONCs and the transition equations can be  handed over to Python

--  Python will solve planning problem for fixed parameter values.
+Python will solve planning problem for fixed parameter values.

-**Python  Ready Equations**
+Here are the **Python  Ready Equations**

 .. math::